Hugo1205/ENGG1340/README.md

 * #### Note that, the board is represented by 0's and any shape in the board is represented by x's
 * The target of the player is to prevent a single column of tetris blocks from reaching the top edge of the rectangular border board.
 * When the player successfully fits the tetris blocks in such a way that a horizontal row x's are formed at any row of the board, that row of x's are removed and replaced by a new row of 0's.
+* The player can use the 'w/W' or 's/S' keys to change the rotation/orientation of the shape, while the 'a/A' or 'd/D' keys can be used to move the shape left or right along the board.
 And the game continues on.
 The speed for drop of tetris blocks is kept constant for ease of player.

 ## Compilation and execution instructions: